votamrima/votamrima.github.io/_posts/2024-11-01-install-configure-rancher.md

 {% raw %}

-This note is installing and configuring Rancher on the Kubernetes cluster.
+This note is about installing and configuring Rancher on the Kubernetes cluster.
+This installation I have done using helm.

 ## Installing helm